johancuda/Interactive-Map-Vanilla-JS/README.md

 ## Problematic

-This map is designed to be hosted on a AWS S3 and then loaded on a [Webflow](https://webflow.com/) page (in this case, the CH Ludens page).
+This map is designed to be hosted on a [Webflow](https://webflow.com/) page (in this case, the CH Ludens page).

 ## Data